Impact Networking & Professional Development

-The conference on March 2, 2017 will include environmental and natural resource management agencies, non-profit organizations, and private companies.
-By attending the conference, you will sharpen your professional development skills, jumpstart your career search, and have an opportunities to network directly with managers from these organizations.
+The conference on March 28, 2019 will include environmental and natural resource management agencies, non-profit organizations, and private companies.
+By attending the conference, you will sharpen your professional development skills, jump start your career search, and have opportunities to network directly with managers from these organizations.

 Do work that matters!
-The career fair on March 3, 2017 is a unique opportunity for students and recent graduates seeking paid internship opportunities and hands-on experience.
-Work on green-related projects, policies, and in environmental organizations and connect directly with green employers.
+The career fair on March 29, 2019 is a unique opportunity for students and recent graduates seeking paid internship opportunities and hands-on experience.
+Work on green-related projects and policies while connecting with environmental organizations and potential green employers.

 1. What are the event details?